red-hat-storage/ocs-ci/docs/README.rst

 ============================

-Official html version of ocs-ci documentation maintained in this direcotory is publised on `ocs-ci.readthedocs.io`_.
+Official html version of ocs-ci documentation maintained in this directory is published on `ocs-ci.readthedocs.io`_.

 This directory contains a Sphinx_ project with source files of ``ocs-ci`` documentation in markdown_ or rst_ formats.